History of Bogotá: Pre-Columbian era

 Model of ancient Muisca houses in the Archaeology Museum of Sogamoso.
 These types of housing were present in what is now Bogotá.

-The first indigenous people inhabiting Bogotá were the Muisca, who spoke Chibcha.
-At the arrival of the conquerors, the Muisca has been estimated to consist of 110,000 to two million people.
+The first populations inhabiting the present-day Metropolitan Area of Bogotá were hunter-gatherers in the late Pleistocene.
+Dating to around 12,500 BP, the oldest evidence of human activity was discovered in El Abra, north of Zipaquirá.
+Other excavations in a rock shelter southwest of the city in Soacha provided ages of ~11,000 BP; Tequendama.
+Since roughly 0 AD, the local Muisca people domesticated guinea pigs as a source of dietary meat.
+The people inhabiting the Bogotá savanna in the late 15th century were the Muisca, speaking Muysccubun, a member of the Chibcha language family.
+At the arrival of the Spanish colonizers, the Muisca population was estimated to sit between 110,000 to two million people.
 The Muisca occupied the mild-climate highlands between the Sumapaz mountains to the southwest and the Sierra Nevada del Cocuy in the northeast.
 They lived within an approximate area of 25000 km2, which comprised Bogotá's high plateau, the current Boyacá department portion, and a small part of Santander.
 The most fertile lands were ancient Pleistocene lake beds, remnants of Lake Humboldt, forming the Bogotá savanna, an area called Bacatá, and regions irrigated by the Bogotá, Suárez and Chicamocha Rivers.

 Politically, the area formed part of the Muisca Confederation with the northern ruler called zaque (ruling from Hunza, present-day Tunja) and the southern ruler, based in Bacatá, the zipa.
 The Muisca were predominantly farmers and traders and formed a dispersed population occupying numerous small villages and settlements with wooden and clay houses, called bohíos by the Spanish.
 The iraca of sacred City of the Sun Sugamuxi was the principal religious leader.
 Other rulers were Tundama in the city of the same name, now called Duitama and various independent caciques, mainly of Guatavita, Ubaté, Ubaque and Vélez.
 The original hunter-gatherer population of the Herrera Period, predating the Muisca, slowly changed into a sedentary community based on agriculture.
 The people cultivated maize, potatoes, beans, tomatoes, tubers, such as yuca, tobacco, arracacha, sweet potatoes and various fruits and vegetables.
 The Muisca people were called "Salt People", due to their extraction of salt from brines in large pots.
 The main salt mines were and are still in Zipaquirá, Nemocón and Tausa, at the northern edge of the Bogotá savanna.
 Emeralds were mined in Chivor and Somondoco and traded with the Muzo, who were called the "Emerald People".
 Cotton was cultivated by the higher-altitude neighbours, such as the Lache and U'wa to the north.